The Board

 Chief Operating OfficerJudith Ridgeway

 Chief Operating OfficerJudith joined WHV in 2023 and oversees the corporate services areas as well as acting as Board Secretary.
-Judith brings extensive executive experience in the not-for-profit and for profit sectors both in Australia and overseas.
-She is passionate about bringing business solutions to the not-for-profit sector especially those who improve outcomes for women, girls and other marginalised groups.
+Judith brings extensive executive experience in the not-for-profit and for-profit sectors both in Australia and overseas.
+She is passionate about bringing business solutions to the not-for-profit sector especially those which improve outcomes for women, girls and other marginalised groups.

 Cindy Van Rooy